umd-coding-workshop/workshops/tutorial1/exercise4/README.md

     wc -l raven.txt

 Neat, huh?
 There's a very useful pattern that can serve here as a good demo of wc and a preview of something really nifty that will be covered in a more advanced workshop, namely the ability to connect multiple commands into what are called 'pipelines'.
-A very common pipeline is to attach the "wc -l" command to the end of any sort of process as a way of measuring the number of results.
-For example, if we wanted to know how many lines were coming back from the tail command we did earlier:
+A very common pipeline is to attach the "wc -l" command to the end of any sort of process that produces line-oriented results, as a way of getting a result count.
+For example, if we wanted to know how many lines were coming back from the tail command we did earlier (assuming for the moment that we didn't know tail defaults to 10 lines):

     tail raven.txt | wc -l

 As you can see, we've simply run the tail without parameters and then attached a vertical pipe character (remember we are building a pipeline) followed by the wc -l command.
 Now the wc -l doesn't apply to the whole raven.txt file in this case, but only to the portion that came through the pipeline from the tail command (in this case 10 lines).

-## 5) Finding and filtering (grep)
+## 5. Finding and filtering (grep)

 So we've seen how to look at files and measure them in certain ways but what if we need to filter them or find things really large files?
 For that there are several powerful tools at our disposal, and we'll use this idea of pipelines to demonstrate one of them, the gnu regular expression processor, or grep.